shivansh052k/AI_Negotiator_using_Reinforcement_Learning/README.md

-# AI_Negotiator_using_Reinforcement_Learning
+# RL-Based Negotiation Bot
- Reinforcement Learning Course Project: AI Negotiator
+Can AI Make the Best Deals?

+Train an RL-based chatbot to negotiate deals with human users using Reinforcement Learning